Application Process for Transfer Students

 - International transfer students must comply with additional requirements, as stated under International Admission Requirements.

-Transcripts and scores can be sent to: firstname.lastname@example.org
+Transcripts can be sent to: firstname.lastname@example.org

 1550 Clarke Drive